August 6-10

 David Reiffel (Sound Designer) is a Boston-based composer, songwriter, playwright and sound designer.
 Recent national credits include Shakespeare in Love (U.S. national premiere), Twelfth Night and Romeo and Juliet (Oregon Shakespeare Festival); Cymbeline (

-Jenna Worden is delighted to return to CSC, where she works most often as a Stage Manager.
+Jenna Worden is a producer, director, and stage manager with a passion for storytelling, education, and access to the arts.
 Favorite CSC credits include Birdy, Universe Rushing Apart, and Our American Hamlet.
-Jenna also works with Brian O’Donovan to present both A Christmas Celtic Sojourn and The Rockport Celtic Festival.
 Additional regional credits include New Rep Theatre, Gloucester Stage Company, Phoenix Theatre, and Childsplay AZ.
-She earned both her BA in Theatre Studies and BSEd in History from Northern Arizona University, and is constantly looking for new ways to teach and be in conversation with the past.
+She collaborates often with Brian O’Donovan and is the director and producer of A Christmas Celtic Sojourn.
+She earned both her BA in Theatre Studies and BSEd in History from Northern Arizona University and is constantly looking for new ways to teach and be in conversation with the past.
 Proud member of Actors’ Equity Association.

 Scott Wallace has worked in the entertainment industry for the past 35 years, starting his career in Boston for prestigious companies like Boston Ballet, and Boston Lyric Opera.
 He worked for Cirque du Soleil for 15 years as General Manager, and toured over 30 countries and 6 continents on several big top shows such as Quidam, Kooza, and OVO.
 He currently works at Emerson College for the Office of the Arts as Senior Manager of Production for the past 8 years.